Tom Jones (singer): 2007–2009

 In 2008, he released 24 Hours on S-Curve Records, his first album of new material to be issued in the United States for over 15 years.
 Jones, who was still performing over 200 dates a year as he approached his seventieth birthday, set out on a world tour to promote the album.
 "The fire is still in me.
 Not to be an oldie, but a goodie.
 I want to be a contender", Jones said.
 Also in 2008, Jones was inducted into the Hit Parade Hall of Fame.
 On 16 November 2008, he was invited to perform on BBC's Strictly Come Dancing; he performed the debut single from 24 Hours, "If He Should Ever Leave You", which was named the ninth-best song of 2008 by Spinner.
 One of the songs from 24 Hours, "Give a Little Love", would later be featured in the first trailer for the 2010 comedy film, Little Fockers.

-In February 2009, Jones appeared in an exclusive show with Vincent Moon, performing three songs live in front of a camera in a New York hotel room.
 In March 2009, Jones went to the top of the UK Music Charts for the third time in his career with a cover of "Islands in the Stream", sung with Ruth Jones, Rob Brydon and Robin Gibb, who co-wrote the original with his brothers Barry and Maurice.
 The record, which was inspired by the song's having featured in the BBC's hit sitcom Gavin & Stacey, was released in aid of Comic Relief and reached No. 1 in March 2009.
 This was his first UK chart topper since "Green, Green Grass of Home" in 1967, setting a new record of 42 years between two UK number ones; this record would be surpassed by Kate Bush when "Running Up That Hill" topped the charts in 2022, a 44-year gap between number ones.